ppy/osu-wiki/wiki/Tournaments/o!AOT/2/en.md

 ### Mappool information

 1. Mappool, bans, and winning conditions for each round will follow the following format:
-   - Qualifiers: 4 NoMod, 2 Hidden, 2 HardRock, 2 DoubleTime
+   - Qualifiers: 4 NoMod, 2 Hidden, 2 Hard Rock, 2 Double Time
-   - Round of 32 and Round of 16: 5 NoMod, 2 Hidden, 2 HardRock, 3 DoubleTime, 2 FreeMod, 1 Tiebreaker (1 ban, best of 11)
+   - Round of 32 and Round of 16: 5 NoMod, 2 Hidden, 2 Hard Rock, 3 Double Time, 2 FreeMod, 1 Tiebreaker (1 ban, best of 11)
-   - Quarterfinals and Semifinals: 5 NoMod, 3 Hidden, 3 HardRock, 4 DoubleTime, 3 FreeMod, 1 Tiebreaker (2 bans, best of 13)
+   - Quarterfinals and Semifinals: 5 NoMod, 3 Hidden, 3 Hard Rock, 4 Double Time, 3 FreeMod, 1 Tiebreaker (2 bans, best of 13)
-   - Finals and Grand Finals: 6 NoMod, 3 Hidden, 3 HardRock, 4 DoubleTime, 3 FreeMod, 1 Tiebreaker (2 bans, best of 15)
+   - Finals and Grand Finals: 6 NoMod, 3 Hidden, 3 Hard Rock, 4 Double Time, 3 FreeMod, 1 Tiebreaker (2 bans, best of 15)
 2. For FreeMod bracket, only one player is required to pick one of the following mods/mod combinations between Easy, Hidden, or Hard Rock.
 3. In the Tiebreaker, players are allowed to pick a mod of their choice.